sachinsu/sachinsu.github.io/work_journal/software.md

     - QUIC uses connection IDs.
 Faster connection setup
     - QUIC uses frames.
     - QUIC is more secure as its not possible to transport cleartext

+- Data oriented programming
+    - `lscpu` command shows info about CPUs
+    - Each CPU Core,
+        - Has L1 cache
+        - May share L2 cache with other cores
+        - shares L3 Cache with all other CPU cores
+        - L1 is fastest
+    - All operations between Core and L1/L2/L3 cache are way faster than accessing main memory
+    - Crux is "Identify where you have many objects in memory and make the size of each object smaller
+    - Every construct (e.g. struct) has natural alignment and size.
+    - Strategies to reduce memory footprint,
+    - 64 bit CPUs can access more RAM but they also consume more memory (for e.g. 32 bit for pointer whereas its 16-bit on 32-bit CPUs).
+Consider avoiding pointers and use indexes.
+    - store boolean out of band. (out of struct)
+    - Eliminate padding with having struct of Arrays.
+    - Store sparse data in separate hashmap than as part of struct.